simonneutert/finapi_api/docs/AccountsApi.md

 # load the gem
 require 'swagger_client'
 # setup authorization
-FinapiApiClient.configure do |config|
+FinapiApi.configure do |config|
   # Configure OAuth2 access token for authorization: finapi_auth
   config.access_token = 'YOUR ACCESS TOKEN'
 end

-api_instance = FinapiApiClient::AccountsApi.new
+api_instance = FinapiApi::AccountsApi.new

 id = 789 # Integer | Identifier of the account to delete